JuanTwoFour/Product-Preview-Card/README.md

 ### Useful resources

 - [W3Schools](https://www.w3schools.com/) - Will never not use this website to get out of a stumble, it is always the first place I stop by for help.
+- [px to rem converter](https://nekocalc.com/px-to-rem-converter) - Used to convert px units into rem units.

 ## Author